raulsanzr/DNA-Methylation/README.md

 ### Obtaining the beta values

-The beta-value is a measurement of the methylation at a CpG site that ranges between 0 and 1 representing a completely unmethylated or methylated site, respectively.
-It is calculated using the following
+The beta-value is a measurement of the methylation at the CpG site level that ranges between 0 and 1, representing a completely unmethylated or methylated site, respectively.
+It can be calculated using the following
 formula:

 ![\\beta=\\frac{M}{M+U+100}](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;%5Cbeta%3D%5Cfrac%7BM%7D%7BM%2BU%2B100%7D "\beta=\frac{M}{M+U+100}")